mrkady/zotero/README.md

-Repo for the HTML site accompanying to my Zotero workshop.
+Repo for the HTML site accompanying my Zotero workshop.